kenneth-man/PuppeteerWebScraping/README.md

 npm i
 ```

-### 2. Make sure the postgres server is running, then Start the API
+### 2. Make sure the postgres server is running, then start the API
 ```
  npm start
 ```